With So Many WordPress Themes Available, How Do You Choose?

 This probably goes without saying, but any time you buy a WordPress theme you should make sure it is compatible with the current version of WordPress.
 WordPress changes all the time.
 Later releases may implement features and libraries are not compatible with older themes.

 4. What assets are included with the WordPress theme?

 Many WordPress themes do not include the assets (images) shown in the demo.
 When you download the theme, the images will not be imported to your site.
 This can leave you with a lot of graphic placeholders to fill with your own images.
-This is fine for a general purpose theme, but can be a real pain to rebuild like the demo that the you or your client fell in love with if you purchase a WordPress theme for a particular vertical market (e.g., a hair salon or restaurant) it looks .
+This is fine for a general purpose theme but can be a real pain to rebuild eXactly like the demo that you or your client fell in love with if you purchase a WordPress theme for a particular vertical market (e.g., a hair salon or restaurant).

 5. Does the WordPress theme come with an XML import file for demo content?

 If the WordPress theme includes an XML import file, it will make your life easier.
 An XML import makes it very easy to set up the theme just like the demo.
-Importing the XML file will typically create the menus and sample pages as well as download the image assets into the media library.
-This allows you to start with the theme set up just like the demo and begin making your modifications from that point, rather than having to build all of the pages, menus, etc. from scratch.
+Importing the XML file will typically create the menus and sample pages, as well as download the image assets into the media library.
+This allows you to start with the theme set up just like the demo and begin making your modifications from that point, rather than having to build all of the pages, menus, etc., from scratch.
 It is always easier to edit pages and menus that have already been created than to build it all from the ground up.

 6. What plugins are required by the WordPress theme and are they well-supported?